pledgcorporate/ecard-doc/docs/plugin/integration.md

 It must be underlined that this integration provides a worse user experience, compared to the integration with the plugin.

+## 3DS

+The virtual cards do not support the 3DS.

+Therefore, if, in some situations, the merchant forces the 3DS verification, it will always fail.

+To avoid this, the merchant should deactivate the 3DS verification for the virtual cards provided by Pledg, which can be identified with their BIN:
+- 522719 (for Edenred)
+- 513218 (for Arkea)

 ## Refunds

 ### Virtual Cards